centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan_v1.md

 *Funding Application(-s)*, in order to develop and implement NDHL, the partnering countries (or a subset hereof) should formulate a generic research infrastructure application ultimo 2020.
 The final workshop in December 2020 is dedicated to this objective.
 If the partners decide not to move forward with the infrastructure, this objective is cancelled.
 The cancellation decision should be an outcome of the final workshop. o.175 of the budget and 0.25 of the workshops are dedicated to this objective.

-\<Summarise the result that should be achieved at a certain time, and for which cost.
-Describe also the balance in the project objective between the result/time/cost dimensions.
-The basis for this should be found in the project directive.\>

 [comment]: # (table has ++dimensions, @Michaela: how do you want it populated?)